Ryan Newman released from the hospital following Daytona 500 crash

 Roush Fenway Racing, Newman's team, shared the exciting update early Wednesday afternoon.

-The organization has been updating fans on Newman’s recovery and even shared a photo earlier in the day that showed him up and smiling in the hospital.
+The organization has been updating fans on the veteran driver's recovery and even shared a photo earlier in the day that showed him up and smiling in the hospital.

 Newman can be seen in both photos with his two daughters.